schwaaa/clap-imgui/README.md

 ---
 ### Builds

-You can download a macOS binary by clicking [Actions](https://github.com/schwaaa/clap-imgui/actions) in the top bar, then clicking the latest (topmost) mac-build workflow run.
+You can download a macOS or Windows binary by clicking [Actions](https://github.com/schwaaa/clap-imgui/actions) in the top bar, then clicking the latest (topmost) mac-build or win-build workflow run.
 The **clap-example.clap** binary will be under Artifacts at the bottom of the workflow run page.